9th8/up-to-date-real-world-haskell/10-parsing-a-binary-data-format.md

 Right "foo"
 ```

-A parser that doesn\'t even inspect its input might not seem
+A parser that doesn't even inspect its input might not seem
 interesting, but we will shortly see that in fact it is useful.
 Meanwhile, we have gained confidence that our types are correct and that
 we understand the basic workings of our code.